codewars/docs/content/languages/c/authoring/memory-management-techniques.md

 Unlike many modern, high-level languages, C does not manage memory automatically.
 Manual memory management is a very vast and complex topic, with many possible ways of achieving the goal depending on a specific case, caveats, and pitfalls.

-Whenever a kata needs to return a string or an array, C authors tend to use the naive technique of allocating the memory in the solution function, and freeing it in the test suite.
-This approach mimics the behavior known from other languages where returning an array or object from inside of the user's solution is perfectly valid, but it's not always the best, or even correct, way of working with unmanaged memory.
-The memory can be managed either by the test suite, by the user, or both.
-Authors can choose the way how their kata should deal with memory and ownership strategy their kata should use.
-However, they should be aware of the advantages and disadvantages of each such strategy, and when and which applies the best.

 ## General information

+### Specification

+Whenever a kata passes in a pointer to the user's solution or requires it to return or manipulate a pointer or data referenced by a pointer, it should **explicitly** and **clearly** provide all information necessary to carry out the operation correctly.
+See the paragraph on [related guidelines][guidelines](/languages/c/authoring/#working-with-pointers-and-memory-management) in ["C: creating and translating a kata"](/languages/c/authoring/) tutorial.
+When the structure, layout, or allocation scheme of pointed data is not described, users cannot know how to implement requirements without causing either a crash or a memory leak.

 ### Interface

 It often happens that the solution function has to accept and return more values than just these related to the kata task itself.
 There can be more parameters required for tracking the memory, sizes of allocated buffers, statuses, etc. Depending on exact requirements, these parameters can be passed in and returned as separate function arguments, or can be packed together into some kind of structure.
 Examples in this article assume the former, but authors are free to decide otherwise.

-### Specification

-Whenever a kata passes in a pointer to the user's solution or requires it to return or manipulate a pointer or data referenced by a pointer, it should **explicitly** and **clearly** provide all information necessary to carry out the operation correctly.
-See the paragraph on [related guidelines][guidelines](/languages/c/authoring/#working-with-pointers-and-memory-management) in ["C: creating and translating a kata"](/languages/c/authoring/) tutorial.
-When the structure, layout, or allocation scheme of pointed data is not described, users cannot know how to implement requirements without causing either a crash or a memory leak.

 ### Arrays and strings